JvanKatwijk/eti-stuff/eti-cmdline/README.md

 9. `-P number`, for setting the ppm correction.

+10. `-E`, for switching on the on board amplifier.
 For use with AIRSPY devices, one may use

 7. `-G number` for setting the gain (combined gain setting, range 0..21)